shajra/nix-example/README.md

 As [Gabriel Gonzalez points out][gonzalez-critique], Nix is not without its problems.
 Nix could use more documentation and tools to ease adoption.
-Also it takes a lot of work to curate all of `nixpkgs`, so you often find yourself writing your own, or contributing back to the project.
+Also it takes a lot of work to curate all of `nixpkgs`, so you may occasionally find yourself writing your own, or contributing back to the project.

 For many of us the benefits of Nix clearly outweigh the inconveniences.
 Hopefully, projects and tutorials like this can help tip the balance further.